animesh-devs/poca-service/flow.md

 6. **File Upload in Messages**: The implementation for handling file uploads in messages is in place.

+7. **Case History Management**: The implementation now includes endpoints for creating, retrieving, and updating case histories for patients, with support for creating a case history if it doesn't exist.

+8. **Report Management**: The implementation now includes endpoints for creating, retrieving, and updating reports for patients, as well as uploading documents to reports.

+9. **Document Management**: The implementation now includes support for adding remarks to documents and associating documents with case histories and reports.

-7. **JSON Response Format**: The AI responses are now formatted as JSON objects with the following structure:
+10. **JSON Response Format**: The AI responses are now formatted as JSON objects with the following structure:
    ```json
    {
        "message": "The AI response text",